hazybluedot/www-source/content/reading/cla_intro.md

 head -n five
 ~~~

-we would want to print a message to /standard error/ indicating why
+we would want to print a message to *standard error* indicating why
 the command can't execute what the user requested (try running the
 previous command to see how `head` responds).